leptonai/leptonai/leptonai/templates/sd_farm_by_lepton/README.md

 result = client.txt2img(
   model="258380", # You can also use other checkpoint model version ids even it's not specified in the environment variables.
+We will download it for you. clip_skip=1,
+  # for using loras, you can pass in lora id with weights like <lora:263231:1>.
-We will download it for you. clip_skip=1, prompt="amateur cellphone photography cute Wisdom Years woman with Golden blond Rope braid hair at day care building . f8.0, samsung galaxy, noise, jpeg artefacts, poor lighting,  low light, underexposed, high contrast <lora:263231:1>", # for using loras, you can pass in lora id like <lora:263231:1>. negative_prompt="(watermark:1.2), (text:1.2), (logo:1.2), (3d render:1.2), drawing, painting, crayon", sampler_name="DPM++ SDE Karras", height=512,
+  prompt="""amateur cellphone photography cute Wisdom Years woman with Golden blond Rope braid hair at day care building . f8.0, samsung galaxy, noise, jpeg artefacts, poor lighting,  low light, underexposed, high contrast <lora:263231:1>
+  """
+  negative_prompt="(watermark:1.2), (text:1.2), (logo:1.2), (3d render:1.2), drawing, painting, crayon",
+  sampler_name="DPM++ SDE Karras",
+  height=512,